 Ran Mo and Joseph Kim (@jokim1) argue for looking at games from a Silicon Valley perspective.
-The usual three make an appearance: moats, networking effects and platforms.
-And while I thought it had died out after the launch of Halo 3, there continues to exist an inferiority complex amongst game makers.
+The usual three make an appearance: moats, networking effects, and platforms.
+Moreover, while I thought it had died out after the launch of Halo 3, there continues to exist an inferiority complex amongst game makers.
 Games never seem to get the mainstream or broader tech circle legitimacy many think they deserve.
-Despite operating in the Valley and major tech hubs, game companies don’t reach the crazy evaluations of FAANG (ATVI has a market cap of $63B, while Facebook sits at $215B).
+Despite operating in the Valley and major tech hubs, game companies do not reach the crazy evaluations of FAANG (ATVI has a market cap of $63B, while Facebook sits at $215B).
 Furthermore, public intellectuals like Tyler Cowen or Ben Thompson rarely discuss games as a share of their commentary (not the case with Matthew Ball – but maybe he drinks too much kool-aid).
 Even internally, game firms seem to be chasing subscriptions off the heels of Netflix and Spotify.

-I’m writing a two-sided series to address and expound on this.
+I’m writing a some posts to address and expound on this.
+In two parts (networking I’m writing a two-sided series to address and expound on this.
 In two parts (networking effects & platform power), I’ll examine why game companies fall short of traditional tech companies.
 Then, with another two parts, I’ll address what tech companies have to learn from games (the content problem & MC = MB).

 Networking effects describe the positive externalities from the n+1 user to a service.
-Every time someone joins Facebook, the service increases in value as others can interact with that person.
+Every time someone joins Facebook, the benefit increases in value as others can interact with that person.
 Gyms, for instance, work in the opposite direction: every member who joins a gym occupies a fixed amount of capital and decreases the value to each other member.

 And we can create a similar arbitrary model for a particular game: diminishing network effect value for the marginal user that inevitably results in an asymptotic total network effect value.